 A HUGE STEP FORWARD IN WORKPLACE REFORM

 In 1970, the U.S. Congress and President Richard Nixon passed a monumental bill, the Occupational Safety and Health (OSH) Act, to protect America’s workers against workplace injuries, illnesses, and deaths.
 A national effort that was built with bipartisan support, the law was a landmark in workplace reform, affirming that safe workplaces are an essential human right.
 It made employers responsible for providing workers with a safe and healthful workplace.
 At the heart of the act was the creation of a new federal agency, the Occupational Safety and Health Administration (OSHA), which launched the following year in 1971.
-OSHA is a national public health agency dedicated to ensuring that workplace conditions are free of serious health hazards by:- Setting and enforcing workplace standards.
+OSHA is a national public health agency dedicated to ensuring that workplace conditions are free of serious health hazards by:

-- Providing training, outreach, education, and compliance assistance.
+• Providing training, outreach, education, and compliance assistance.

 IMPACT OF THE OSH ACT AND OSHA